pjotrs-osnovskis/movie-app-ms2/README.md

 https://stackoverflow.com/questions/68516552/how-to-specify-api-objects-in-bootstrap-5-modal/68516705#68516705

-* search won't work on contact.html

-* on success clear and say thank you on email
+* on success clear and say thank you on email - done https://www.w3schools.com/jsref/met_form_reset.asp

-more comments

-reaDME

 ### What sources used